stablekernel/aqueduct/doc/tutorial/2016-06-20-writing-tests.md

 import 'package:quiz/quiz.dart';
 ```

-The way `aqueduct` accomplishes testing is by starting an entire application, running the tests, then stopping the application.
+The way Aqueduct accomplishes testing is by starting an entire application, running the tests, then stopping the application.
 The `Application` class is set up to handle this quite nicely, and in later chapters, we'll see that there some other tools for making that easy as an application continues to grow.
 A Dart test file can declare a `setUpAll` and `tearDownAll` method to run before and after all tests.
 After the import statements, add a `main` function with the appropriate setup and teardown code:

 ```dart
 void main() {